-Any of these occurrences may significantly harm our business, financial condition and prospects.
-The ultimate impact of COVID-19 is highly uncertain and subject to change.
-This impact could have a material, adverse impact on our liquidity, capital resources, operations and business and those of the third parties on which we rely.
-The extent to which COVID-19 impacts our results will depend on future developments, which are highly uncertain and cannot be predicted, including new information which may emerge concerning the severity of COVID-19 and the actions to contain COVID-19 or treat its impact, among others.
-We do not yet know the full extent of potential delays or impacts on our business, financial condition and results of operations.
-As a result, we have withdrawn our full year 2020 financial guidance.
-Additionally, while the potential economic impact brought by, and the duration of, the COVID-19 pandemic is difficult to assess or predict, the impact of COVID-19 on the global financial markets may reduce our ability to access capital, which could negatively impact our short-term and long-term liquidity and our ability to operate.
+Any of these occurrences may significantly harm our business, financial condition, cash flows and prospects.
+The ultimate impact of the COVID-19 pandemic is highly uncertain and subject to change.
+This impact is having a material, adverse impact on our liquidity, capital resources, operations and business and those of the third parties on which we rely, and could worsen over time.
+The extent to which the COVID-19 pandemic impacts our results will depend on future developments, which are highly uncertain and cannot be predicted, including new information which may emerge concerning the severity of COVID-19 and the actions to contain COVID-19 or treat its impact, among others.
+We do not yet know the full extent of potential delays or impacts on our business, financial condition, cash flows and results of operations.
+Additionally, while the potential economic impact brought by, and the duration of, the COVID-19 pandemic is difficult to assess or predict, the COVID-19 pandemic has resulted in, and may continue to result in, significant disruption of global financial markets, reducing our ability to raise additional capital, which could negatively impact our short-term and long-term liquidity and our ability to operate on a timely basis, or at all.